TretyakovSergey/typeScript-portfolio/README.md

 ### ✨ About Me

-> 💡 "Don't make the classic smart person's mistake of thinking no one's smarter than you."
+> 💡 "The most dangerous delusion is thinking you've tested everything."

 - 🔍 Passionate about automated testing & quality engineering
 - 💼 Currently working on advanced UI + API + Excel validations